Surplus Property & Computer Disposal Policy

 (Ref.
 Volume II, Ithaca College Policy Manual, Section 2.27 “Surplus Property Disposal Policy”)

 College property is defined as any item, whether or not operable or a complete unit, which was purchased by the College or donated to the College, or purchased with gift, grant, contract, or restricted general fund money, and title is vested in the College.
-In the case of equipment or material which was purchased with special donated funds or specific grant or contract funds, the department is requested to assist the Director of Procurement to determine if title to these goods has passed to the College.
+In the case of equipment or material which was purchased with special donated funds or specific grant or contract funds, the department is requested to assist the Procurement department to determine if title to these goods has passed to the College.

 EXCESS PROPERTY DISPOSITION

 Wherever possible, we reassign and reuse items declared excess by other departments.
-If no campus reuse is identified, the Director of Procurement or Sourcing Manager have the sole authority to dispose of surplus property.
+If no campus reuse is identified, the Director or Sourcing Manager of Procurement have the sole authority to dispose of surplus property.
 Please contact them to discuss your needs.

-Upon receipt of an excess item, the Director of Procurement will first determine if it is in the best interest of Ithaca College to allow the item to be transferred to another department within the College.
+Upon notification of an excess item, the Director or Sourcing Manager of Procurement will first determine if it is in the best interest of Ithaca College to allow the item to be transferred to another department within the College.
 Examples of items which should not be transferred internally may include certain typewriters, copy machines, computers, printers, or other items which may become excess because of predetermined replacement policies established when analysis may have shown it is economically unwise for the College to retain certain equipment after a given period of time, considering replacement cost, repair cost, maintenance cost, level of usage, and efficiency.

 SURPLUS PROPERTY DISPOSAL

 Although the primary objective is to facilitate reuse of excess property through internal transfers, an equally important objective is to obtain the maximum proceeds for the sale of surplus property through external sales.
 If no internal use for an excess item can be found, the property will be declared surplus.
-The Director of Procurement will make final determination of the disposition of such surplus materials.
+The Director or Sourcing Manager of Procurement will make final determination of the disposition of such surplus materials.
 If the item is sold, all sales will be on an "as is" and "where is" basis, with no warranties of any kind, express or implied, attached to the item.
 All sales are final with no returns or refunds allowed.

 All proceeds from sales of any item will be deposited in a general institutional income account.
 Funds will not revert to the department from which the items were declared excess.